puppetsw/CivilSurveySuite/Solution Items/README.md

 than aborting them even for reading operations.

 > Therefore, another good practice comes out, always committing transactions after they started.

+> For an instance command method, the method's enclosing type is instantiated separately for each open document.
+This means that each document gets a private copy of the command's instance data.
+Thus there is no danger of overwriting document-specific data when the user switches documents.
+If an instance method needs to share data globally, it can do so by declaring static or Shared member variables.
+For a static command method, the managed wrapper runtime module does not need to instantiate the enclosing type.
+A single copy of the method's data is used, regardless of the document context.
+Static commands normally do not use per-document data and do not require special consideration for MDI mode.